marcosbeliera/Machine-Learning/README.md

 This dataset is originally found on the website https://leaps.analyttica.com/home, but it was obtained from https://www.kaggle.com/sakshigoyal7/credit-card-customers.

-The manager of one of the branches of the bank to which the data science department belongs is concerned because an increasing number of customers are leaving their credit card services.
-It would be greatly appreciated if it were possible to predict proactively which customers should be approached to provide them with better services and change their decisions in the opposite direction.
-The dataset consists of 10,000 customers who mention their age, salary, marital status, credit card limit, credit card category, among other variables.
-Only 16.07% of customers who have left the service are available, so several transformations will need to be made to the imbalanced dataset.
+- The manager of a bank branch is worried about a growing number of customers leaving their credit card services.
+- The goal is to proactively predict which customers should be targeted for improved services to reverse their decision to leave.
+- The dataset contains information on 10,000 customers, including age, salary, marital status, credit card limit, and category.
+- Only 16.07% of customers who have left the service are included, making the dataset imbalanced.
+- Transformations will be necessary to address the dataset's imbalance.

 ### Specific objectives: